 Page List Display

 To add new pages to your site, you have 1 of 2 options to create a new page.
-You can click on the 'New Page' button at the top of the system and this will create a new page on the top level main navigation of your site.
-New pages added this way will appear on the same menu navigation as your 'Home' page.
-Option 2 is to click the add subpage link with any existing page in your sitemap.
+You can click on the 'Add Page' button at the top of the system to create a new top level navigation page.
+Option 2 is to click the add subpage link that will appear when you hover over any existing page in your sitemap.
 This will allow you add a new sub page into a section of pages if you would like.

 Once you've began the process to add a new page, you will get a window allowing you to enter the initial information and settings for the page.
 This will include the page name, page title, shortcut, type, and more.
 If you want to add multiple pages at a time to quickly build out a section of pages, click the 'Toggle Multi Inserting" link.